List of Slam Dunk characters: Kaede Rukawa

 Rukawa is extremely good at basketball, and possesses a wide range of skills to complement his height, athleticism and drive to win.
 Despite being merely a first-year high school player, he is the undisputed ace of Shohoku's team.
 In the Kanagawa Inter-high Tournament, he was named one of the top five players, the only first-year player so honored.
 He has changed the course of many games, such as when he single-handedly brought Shohoku back from a double-digit deficit against Kainan.
 However, his style is criticized as being too selfish and lone wolf, and he sometimes gets into conflict with his teammates for various reasons.
 This was one of the reasons why Coach Mitsuyoshi Anzai refused to give him his approval when Rukawa told him that he intended to go to the United States, and told him to become the top-ranking player in Japan before he even thought of it.
 When he was outplayed by Sawakita during the match against Sannoh though, he realized that he had to change his style of play and pass the ball.
 It was his pass that led to Sakuragi's buzzer-beating shot, winning the match.
 Rukawa is later named a member of the All-Japan basketball team.
-In the anime he is voiced by Hikaru Midorikawa in Japanese and Scott McCord in English.